 - Color brochures

 This traveling exhibition is composed of six freestanding sections.
 It will require a total of 60–70 running feet of display space.
 The loan period for this exhibition is four weeks.
-Sites are required to pay a flat fee of $1000, which covers shipping and administrative costs.
+Sites are required to pay a loan fee of $1000, which covers shipping and administrative costs, and a refundable $250 deposit.